 When you purchase a building/house/land, it is critical that you are aware if there are any restrictions on the use of it.
 If you find that there are restrictions, our team of experts can help you negotiate a release or make amendments to the agreement.

 If the words that stop the property or land from being used in a particular way are removed or varied by the Tribunal then occasionally there may be financial compensation that may need to be paid to the person who has the benefit of the restriction over their land or property.

 We can assist you in conducting the application to a Court and will advise you on the best way to approach it.
 If you would like to speak with our expert solicitors, please call us on 0808 231 6369 or contact us online.

 A restrictive covenant is an agreement that imposes a restriction on the use of the land, for example, prohibiting an owner from building an extension, building further properties or changing the appearance of the property.

 This can usually be found on the ‘Title Register’ which is held at the land registry.
-The convents are passed down with the land, which means when the land is sold it will remain with the new owner.
+The covenants are sometimes passed down with the land, which can mean that when the land is sold it will apply to the new owner.

 Fill out this form and one of the team will get back to you:

 Our offices are open from Monday to Friday from 9 am to 6 pm.

 |Address:||Hodge Jones & Allen Solicitors 180 North Gower Street London NW1 2NB|